dbordak/dotemacs/README.md

 before I decide I need to go all minimalistic and stuff, then switch to a 10-line init.el.
 Or maybe I won't.
 Who knows.

+All this is worsened by the fact that these are someone else's configuration files.
+I'm probably going to break everything at least once before I'm happy.

 Original Readme follows.

 dotemacs